-This federally-listed endangered species has been known to exist on all the major Hawaiian Islands in addition to Nihoa and Neckar island.
-Wild population ‘ohai are estimated to be at 2,000-3,000 individuals spread across the state.
-This partially-woody shrub-like plant of the Fabaceae family does extremely well in the xeric landscape.
-Well adapted to the tropical dryland forest climate, ‘ohai grows from sea level to as high as 3,000ft elevation.
-Often times, we see the shorter, more prostrate variety that spreads out from a central location, but populations on Moloka‘i are well known for their arborescent or tree-like forms that can grow up to 15-30 ft. tall!
-The leaves are pinnately compound and have a sweet smelling fragrance from the newer leaf buds!
+This federally-listed endangered species has been known to exist on all the major Hawaiian Islands in addition to Nihoa and Neckar islands.
+The wild population ‘ōhai is estimated to be at 2,000-3,000 individuals spread across the state.
+This partially-woody shrub-like plant of the Fabaceae (Pea) family does extremely well in the xeric (drought resistant) landscape.
+Well adapted to the tropical dryland forest climate, ‘ōhai grows from sea level to as high as 3,000’ elevation.
+Oftentimes, we see the shorter, more prostrate variety that spreads out from a central location, but populations on Moloka‘i are well known for their arborescent or tree-like forms that can grow up to 15-30’ tall!
+The leaves are pinnately compound and have a sweet-smelling fragrance from the newer leaf buds!

-Historically, the beautiful red flowers were used in lei.
+Historically, their beautiful red, salmon, and orange flowers were used in lei.